4GeeksAcademy/css-tutorial-exercises-course/exercises/08-Rounded-Image/README.md

 ## 📝 Instructions:

+1. Use `border-radius`.

-In this case, in addition to `border-radius`, you will have to use the `object-fit` css property, [here is an explanation](https://www.loom.com/share/15186e456dfd4741887997af40325721).
+2. In this case, in addition to `border-radius`, you will have to use the `object-fit` css property, [here is an explanation](https://www.loom.com/share/15186e456dfd4741887997af40325721).

+## 💡 Hint:

-If the image ends up being bigger than the `div` (or with different proportions) you can adjust the `object-position` to choose what part of the image you want to display inside of the circle.
++ If the image ends up being bigger than the `div` (or with different proportions) you can adjust the `object-position` to choose what part of the image you want to display inside of the circle.

-You can also read [this great article about object fit](https://css-tricks.com/on-object-fit-and-object-position/)
++ You can also read [this great article about object fit](https://css-tricks.com/on-object-fit-and-object-position/)